 “It’s so good for your soul to sit down, with a pipe, in the quiet,” said Chris Hildebrand, coffee roaster for Winkler’s Other Brother Coffee Roasters and a tobacco pipe maker.

 Picture tweed, professorial facial hair, a Mont Blanc pen, a tobacco pipe, and a leather-bound copy of Immanuel Kant’s Critique of Pure Reason.
 Now erase that picture, but keep the pipe, lengthen the beard, add a plaid shirt and jeans, then throw an axe into the tableaux in lieu of Pure Reason.
-You’re now seeing the smiling, modest man who is about to pour me some coffee he roasted and talk about how he started his tobacco-pipe business Prairie Piper.
+You’re now seeing the smiling, modest man who is about to pour me some coffee that they Pick and Brew and he roasted and talked about how he started his tobacco-pipe business Prairie Piper.

 Chris, 27, roasts beans and makes pipes in his spare time, and he does both of these things exceptionally well.
 So, when he said he’d have coffee ready for the 9 a.m. interview we planned for Thanksgiving Monday, I took this to mean, “If I find out you’ve sullied your taste buds with that President’s Choice Dark Roast you always buy, I will heap paralyzing amounts of shame upon you.”
 I wasn’t about to let that happen, and Chris didn’t say that.
 He’s way too nice of a guy to shame anyone.

 I arrived at his Morden, Manitoba home, my brain and body functioning without coffee at simple, base levels.
 Why was he taking me to his small garden shed?
 This was unclear.
 He was carrying a carafe full of coffee, but we hadn’t tapped it yet and everything was difficult to process.
 How much time does it take caffeine to wake up a brain?
 I didn’t know.
 If longer than immediately this interview would be doomed.